hltfbk/E3C-Corpus/README.md

 * Layer 1: about 25K tokens per language with full manual annotation of clinical entities, temporal information and factuality, for benchmarking and linguistic analysis.

-* Layer 2: 50-100K tokens per language with semi-automatic annotations of clinical entities, to be used to train baseline systems.
+* Layer 2: 50-100K tokens per language with semi-automatic annotations of clinical entities.

 * Layer 3: about 1M tokens per language of non-annotated medical documents to be exploited by semi-supervised approaches.
 <br/><br/>